cvanaret/Uno/README.md

 - to pick a globalization strategy, use the argument: ```globalization_strategy=[l1_merit|fletcher_filter_method|waechter_filter_method|funnel_method]```
 - to pick a globalization mechanism, use the argument : ```globalization_mechanism=[TR|LS]```

-## Latest results (September 26, 2024)
+## Latest results (August 13, 2025)

-Some of Uno combinations that correspond to existing solvers (called presets, see below) have been tested against state-of-the-art solvers on 429 small problems of the [CUTEst benchmark](https://arnold-neumaier.at/glopt/coconut/Benchmark/Library2_new_v1.html).
+Uno presets have been tested against state-of-the-art solvers on 429 small problems of the [CUTEst benchmark](https://arnold-neumaier.at/glopt/coconut/Benchmark/Library2_new_v1.html).
 The figure below is a performance profile of Uno and state-of-the-art solvers filterSQP, IPOPT, SNOPT, MINOS, LANCELOT, LOQO and CONOPT; it shows how many problems are solved for a given budget of function evaluations (1 time, 2 times, 4 times, ..., $2^x$ times the number of objective evaluations of the best solver for each instance).

 <p align="center">